 There is a large volume of scientific evidence demonstrating the benefits of using fat rather than carbohydrates as the primary energy source.
 Most of these benefits come from the fact that fat is a much cleaner and a much more sustainable fuel source.

 Because of the way that the body prioritizes macro-nutrients, this optimal lipolytic state can only be achieved with carbohydrate restriction.

 How much carbohydrate restriction is necessary?

-When first transitioning from the SAD the LCLD, the body does not have the enzymes, or the machinery it needs to start burning fat.
+When first transitioning from the SAD the LCLD, the body is metabolically inflexible and does not have the enzymes, (the machinery) required to start burning fat.
 Therefore, carbohydrates must be strictly and significantly restricted in order to force the body to start producing the enzymes necessary for lipolysis.

 With time, the body will up-regulate lipolytic processes and metabolic flexibility can be maintained with a slightly higher carbohydrate load.

 How long should a Low Carbohydrate, Lipolytic diet be maintained?